OpenAI Codex

 Availability current (explicit)

-Trust Model Prompt-time guidance loaded at run start; more specific files override by concatenation order rather than hard policy
+Trust Model Contextual guidance loaded at run start; more specific files override by concatenation order

-Notes Discovery chain: global (~/.codex) reads AGENTS.override.md first then AGENTS.md; project scope walks from root to CWD checking override then standard per directory; combined size capped at 32 KiB (configurable via project_doc_max_bytes); fallback filenames configurable; CODEX_HOME env var overrides home directory
+Notes Discovery chain walks from global (~/.codex) to CWD checking override then standard per directory; combined size capped at 32 KiB; links to official agents.md cross-vendor standard

 Memories